sveltese/.github/profile/README.md

 ## The Future

 For now we are using TailwindCSS for styles.
 This allows for MeltUI, DaisyUI, SkeletonUI and all the others.
-There is no clear UI winner yet. \

 The dashboard is where you can go with the Logged in state.
 All you can do there.. is logout and there is no UI.
 I'm thinking to add a user profile section there so people can upload avatars or change their email and so on.